tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 that are still first-order but can trigger other contracts violation, like `\l. hd(l) > 0`.

+Also, they mention Dimoulas's POLP11 and ESOP12 papers as a relevant source.

 **answer**

 There are many useful contracts that are first-order, indeed.
 This is probably